Are you (or anyone in your family) a bit…itchy? Do you find yourself scratching various parts of your body? Is it driving you mad?

 Smell isn’t everything

 Ahhhh… your detergent smells fresh and dewy.
 But wait – the chances are, it’s a synthetic fragrance, and it contains some pretty horrible chemicals.
+Some people are very sensitive to artificial fragrances.
 Most synthetic fragrances are made from petrochemicals.
-Some of these are highly toxic – not something you want next to the skin of you or your family’s skin.
+Some of these are highly toxic – not something you want next to you or your family’s skin.

 What most laundry powder manufacturers don’t want you to know